AI-Native Development

 The Architecture: Client, Host, Server

-MCP is built on a three-part architecture that keeps concerns cleanly separated.
-Understanding these components is essential for anyone building AI-powered systems.
+MCP is built on a three-part architecture that keeps concerns separated.

-The host is the user-facing application.
-Think Claude Desktop, Cursor, or an enterprise agent platform.
-The host houses the AI model and orchestrates the overall workflow.
-It handles user permissions and decides which tools the agent can access.
+The host is the user-facing application — Claude Desktop, Cursor, or an enterprise agent platform.
+The host houses the AI model and orchestrates the workflow.
+It handles permissions and decides which tools the agent can access.

 The client lives inside the host.
-It manages the technical details of communication with external systems.
-The client handles protocol negotiations, maintains security boundaries, and routes messages between the AI model and the outside world.
+It manages communication with external systems — protocol negotiations, security boundaries, message routing between the AI and the outside world.

-The server is the external service providing capabilities.
-MCP servers wrap specific data sources like databases, APIs, or filesystems.
-They translate standardised MCP requests into whatever protocol the underlying system requires.
+The server wraps specific data sources — databases, APIs, filesystems.
+It translates standardised MCP requests into whatever protocol the underlying system needs.

-Here is what makes this elegant.
-Servers are composable and isolated.
-A database server cannot see into a filesystem server.
-A Slack server cannot access what happened in a GitHub server session.
+What makes this elegant is that servers are composable and isolated.
+A database server can't see into a filesystem server.
+A Slack server can't access what happened in a GitHub server session.
 This enforces the principle of least privilege by design.

 120 MCP servers